JohnVarghese007/FE_practice_analysis/README.md

 - Extracting data from excel sheet to create a DataFrame
 - Re-adjust DataFrame to account for the fact that the table of values in the excel sheet is off-center (i.e doesnt start at (0,0))
 - Data cleaning to some small extent - removing exam data with invalid (Pass/Fail) status
-- Visualize scores and passing lines across timeline using a line chart (matplotlb)
+- Visualize scores and passing lines across timeline using a line chart (matplotlib)
 - File handling (writing/appending output data to a file)
 - Printing some relevant summary statistics and general insights
 - Manual Implementation of Linear Regression using Gradient Descent with Visualization using matplotlib